Food allergies are becoming more common.

 - Sulphur dioxide and sulphites at levels above 10 mg/kg or 10 mg/litre expressed as SO2.

 Read labels of pre-packed foods to see if they contain any of the allergens.

 Let businesses know if you have an allergy.
 Use cards provided by the Food Standards Agency (FSA) when ordering food.

-From December 2014 businesses selling food non pre-packed, such as cafes, takeaways, restaurants and delicatessens will have to provide allergy information to their customers.
+Businesses selling food non pre-packed, such as cafes, takeaways, restaurants and delicatessens will have to provide allergy information to their customers.
 The Food Standards Agency (external link) provides information regarding food allergies and the new labelling requirements.

 To be kept informed about the latest withdraws or recalls, sign-up for allergy alerts (external link).